J-DubApps/Blog/content/posts/2024/Working-With-or-For/Working-With-Julian.md

 # Leadership Principles <br />
 - **Challenge internally, champion externally**.
-I find it's most helpful when our team is free to be our biggest cri:cs by challenging the status quo, asking "Why?"
+I find it's most helpful when our team is free to be our biggest critics by challenging the status quo, asking "Why?"
 5 times, so that our stakeholders don't have to.
 Once we make a decision, we move forward together. <br />

 - **Listening before acting**.
 I tend to listen before I share my opinions to ensure I